gveran22/MetaIBS/aggregated-tables/README.md

 !!! **TO NOTE** !!!

-Datasets with fecal samples and sigmoid colon biopsy samples, specified in the `sample_data` column:
+Datasets with fecal samples and sigmoid mucosa biopsy samples, specified in the `sample_data` column:
 - Hugerth (2019)
 - LoPresti (2019)